Taswaruddin007/taswaruddin007/README.md

 ### Hi there 👋

-## You can calculate your CGPA by using the below code.
+## You can calculate your CGPA by using the provided code.
 <!--
 **Taswaruddin007/taswaruddin007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.